Guisardo/backuptogoogledrive/README.md

 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D

+## TODO

+ - The docs
+ - Locking code to prevent overlapping executions
+ - LOGS!!
+ - Notifications
+ - UI for de configs and for monitoring
+ - Encrypt .scrt files

 ## History